DaniBodor/OrgaMovie_dummy/README.md

 # Running the OrgaMovie Macro on the Workstation (DED-KOPS-001)

 1) Check that previous user has collected all their data, otherwise store/rename the _Output_Movies_ folder.
 2) Delete old files from D:\ANALYSIS DUMP.
-This is not essential but avoids confusion with new analysis.
+This is not essential but avoids confusion with previous analyses.
     - Delete all folders called _Queue Exp \[\#\]_.
     - Delete previous output movies from _Output_Movies_ folder, or delete/rename the entire folder.
-      - MAKE SURE PREVIOUS USER HAS COLLECTED THEIR DATA BEFORE DELETING!.
+      - MAKE SURE PREVIOUS USER HAS COLLECTED THEIR DATA BEFORE DELETING!
     - Delete all _\*.txt_ files.
 3) Start FiJi.
-4) Start OrgaMovie code by hitting F11, or go to _Plugins > OrgaMovies > OrgaMovie Start
+4) Start OrgaMovie macro by hitting F11, or go to _Plugins > OrgaMovies > OrgaMovie Start
 5) Input your favorite settings (see below).
 6) Choose input folder where your raw data (\*.nd2 files) are located.
     - Please work from local or external hard disks and NOT from the server.